MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-email-draft.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-When you use the Sales app to draft an email, it considers the email's intent and uses CRM information from Salesforce or Dynamics 365 to create the draft.
-You can extend the email drafting capability that the Sales app provides with recommended files from your own application.
+When you use the Sales agent to draft an email, it considers the email's intent and uses CRM information from Salesforce or Dynamics 365 to create the draft.
+You can extend the email drafting capability that the Sales agent provides with recommended files from your own application.

 > [!NOTE]
-> This feature is supported only for email drafts created using the Sales app in Outlook.
+> This feature is supported only for email drafts created using the Sales agent in Outlook.

 ## API description

 You must add the following API description to the action.
-In this way, the Sales app can identify the correct API that must be invoked to enrich the capability.
+In this way, the Sales agent can identify the correct API that must be invoked to enrich the capability.

 *This action gets files relevant to the email conversation, which will be shown in C4S email drafts in Outlook.
 The action enhances the existing skills of copilot for sales.*